A Destiny Altered

 "Yeah," Tahiri repeated hoarsely, letting her hand fall to her side as she stepped back.
 "May the Force be with you."

 Committing every detail of the beautiful young woman in front of him to memory, Anakin nodded and took a step back as well.
 Before his strength completely failed him, he turned away and limped towards the doorway.
 From the magma spitters to the hoard of warriors swarming the area, Anakin briefly wondered if the Force had a sense of humor.
-His first kiss was on an airless space-station, and his last was in a crumbling grotto on a war-torn, Sith-incarnate planet.
+His first kiss was on an airless space-station, and his last was in a crumbling grotto on a war-torn, Sith-incarnate alien ship.
 Behind him, he could feel Tahiri smile sadly and knew that their minds were linked.

 Closing his eyes, he gently nudged her out of his head, least he lose his resolve.
 What he had planned was becoming a lot harder to commit to.
 Yet, he sighed, he had to do it or everyone would die.
 And they would die because he had tried to be someone he wasn't, a hero.